Skin Package

 neutraldesign and neutralbase are packages that can be imported to provide “Standard” control styles for a neutral cross-platform design.

-While neutraldesign defines the basic “Neutral” styles, neutralbase is used to customize the look by defining colors and fonts for these styles.
+While neutraldesign defines the basic “Neutral” styles, neutralbase is used to customize the look by defining base colors and fonts for these styles.
 Inside neutralbase you will also find the mapping of “Neutral” styles to the “Standard” ones that will eventually be used by the Framework.
 Through this separation, a vendor-specific base package can be used to customize the default style appearance, by overriding the neutraldesign styles.

 <Skin>